NEaaS/go-openvswitch/README.md

 - `ovsnl`: Package ovsnl enables interaction with the Linux Open vSwitch generic netlink interface.

 See each package's README for additional information.

+---

+## Changes

+Other than some changes to push this as a go module under the `neaas` organization, CI updates, and style changes, this fork adds little to the [upstream](https://github.com/digitalocean) other than 1 key change.
+OvS bridge configurations can now be set beyond what has an explicit function.
+A PR has been made to the upstream focusing on this: digitalocean@[#117](https://github.com/digitalocean/go-openvswitch/pull/117).